data-lessons/library-git-DEPRECATED/Git_lesson.md

     modified:   git_test.txt
 ~~~

-This lets us know that Git has spotted changes to our txt file but that it hasn't yet 'staged them'.
-This means git won't currently record the changes we made.
+This lets us know that Git has spotted changes to our txt file but that it hasn't yet 'staged' them.
+This means Git won't currently record the changes we made.
 We can add the file to the staging area again

 ~~~
 git add git_test.txt
 ~~~

 We can now **commit** our first changes.
-Commit is similar to 'saving' a file to git.
-However compared to saving a lot more information about the changes we made is recorded and visible to us later.
+Commit is similar to 'saving' a file to Git.
+However compared to saving, a lot more information about the changes we made is recorded and visible to us later.

 ~~~
 git commit -m 'hello world'